JulieMontoya/Random_Beeb_Stuff/experimental_language/README.md

 ### STACK MODE

-Instructions in stack mode work on data already on the stack.
+Instructions in Stack mode work on data already on the Stack.

 ### IMMEDIATE MODE

 Instructions in immediate mode include some data.
-Some instructions have the ability to work in a "true" immediate mode using the data from the instruction directly without storing it on the stack.
-Other instructions work by copying the data from the instruction to the stack.
+Some instructions have the ability to work in a "true" immediate mode using the data from the instruction directly without storing it on the Stack.
+Other instructions work by copying the data from the instruction to the Stack.

 ### INDIRECT MODE